MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 ### Licensing and product requirements

-You need a Dynamics 365 Guides (Preview) license for each user who will use the Dynamics 365 Guides app.
+You need a [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)] license for each user who will use the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] app.
 For more information, [see the Setup topic](setup.md).

 ## Is there an out-of-the-box integration with Dynamics 365 for Field Service?

-Target availability date for this functionality is fall 2019.
+Yes, the preview version of Dynamics 365 for Field Service integration was added in version 104.1907.19001.

 ## I get an error message when I try to sign in to the PC app or HoloLens app

-The Dynamics 365 Guides solution package (which includes the built-in library of 3D content) needs to be installed on your Dynamics 365 account.
-Every user must also have a license to use the Dynamics 365 Guides product.
-If your organization is already subscribed to Dynamics 365 Guides, you or your admin can easily provide access to the apps.
+The [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution package (which includes the built-in library of 3D content) needs to be installed on your Dynamics 365 account.
+Every user must also have a license to use the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] product.
+If your organization is already subscribed to [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], you or your admin can easily provide access to the apps.
 For more information, [see the Setup topic](setup.md).

 ## Where is the data stored and who has access to it?